ironcore-dev/dpservice/docs/development/debugging.md

 ## Debugging the test-suite
-Normally, tests are run via the `meson test` command.
+Normally, tests are run via the `runtest.py` command.
 For easier debugging once the tests fails, direct call to `pytest` in `test/` directory is recommended.
 Even only running the appropriate `test_*.py` can be better.

 Additionally, `pytest` supports the `--attach` argument, which makes it not start its own service process and instead attaches to an already running one (instead of using the provided wrapper script `dp_service.py` to run it).
 This is a way for the developer to run a service under debugger and then let the tests run on it.

 Of course, you need to use the same command-line arguments as the test-suite would use.
-For that, run the test once with `pytest -s` and then look at the output.
+For that, run the test once with `pytest -s` (or even `pytest -s --graphtrace` if enabled) and then look at the output.
 The service command-line will be there.

 ### GDB Signal handler
 As the TUN/TAP driver uses signals, it is recommended to use `handle signal SIG35 nostop pass noprint` while debugging the test-suite (as this is just the first of real-time signal values used, you may need to add more).